Easy Mini Fruit Tart Recipe (Gluten Free, Sugar Free)

 Why are fruit tarts brushed with a glaze?

-Traditional fruit tarts are brushed with warm apricot preserves (cooked down sugar and apricots).
-It’s neutral in color and flavor but adds a shine to the fresh fruit topping which makes the tart look even more attractive.
-This is completely optional.
-If you really want the shine and don’t have apricot preserves, put about 2 tablespoons of honey into a microwave safe bowl and heat until the honey is bubbly and runny.
-Brush your fruit with the warmed honey.
+Traditional fruit tarts are brushed with warm apricot preserves (cooked down sugar and apricots) to add shine to the fresh fruit topping.
+It’s completely optional and is only used to make the tart look more attractive.
+If you want the shine and don’t have apricot preserves, you can brush your fruit with warmed honey.

 Prep Time Bake Time Total Time